10th October 2024

 • Media professionals reporting in and on the region

-Key takeaways and recommendations
+Key recommendations

-• Strengthen legal frameworks on child, early, and forced marriage
+• Strengthen legal frameworks on child, early, and forced marriage.

-• Raise the minimum legal age of marriage to 18 for both women and men without exceptions
+• Raise the minimum legal age of marriage to 18 for both women and men without exceptions.

-• Adopt a comprehensive, rights-based, gender-responsive Government Strategy and Action Plan and establish national monitoring systems
+• Adopt a comprehensive, rights-based, gender-responsive Government Strategy and Action Plan and establish national monitoring systems.

-• Put in place manuals and guidelines for law enforcement, judiciary, lawyers representing survivors, and professionals providing support services
+• Put in place manuals and guidelines for law enforcement, judiciary, lawyers representing survivors, and professionals providing support services.

-• Build capacity and train law enforcement, judiciary, lawyers representing survivors, and professionals providing support services
+• Build capacity and train law enforcement, judiciary, lawyers representing survivors, and professionals providing support services.

-• Improve data collection and research
+• Improve data collection and research.

-• Build social support networks and raise awareness
+• Build social support networks and raise awareness.

 Explore more resources